Short Annapurna Circuit Trek

 The short Annapurna Circuit Trek is relatively inexpensive compared to other similar treks.
 The standard package costs USD 920 per person.
 The 11-day holiday package contains all the essentials, including transportation, accommodation, guide and porter costs, permit fees, meals, etc.

-However, the cost can vary on several factors, such as group size, type of services, trek duration, mode of transportation, and accommodation standards.
+However, the cost can vary on several factors, such as group size and type of services.
+Trek duration, mode of transportation, and accommodation standards are also the role factors to cost.
 For larger groups, Nepal Gateway Trekking offers a special discount of USD 60 to 120 per person, depending on the group size.

-On the standard package, you’ll stay in mid-range lodges and use private road transportation during the trek.
-But you can upgrade the short Annapurna Circuit Trek from a standard package to a luxury one for an extra few hundred dollars.
-In this option, we’ll provide a high-end lodging option with ensuite bathrooms, in-room charging facilities, high-speed internet, and electric blankets (excluding Yak Kharka and Thorong Phedi).
+On the standard package, you’ll stay in mid-range lodges and public and private road transportation during the trek.
+But you can upgrade the short Annapurna Circuit Trek from a standard package to a luxury one.
+In this option, we’ll provide a high-end lodging option with ensuite bathrooms and in-room charging facilities.
+You'll also get high-speed internet, and electric blankets (excluding Yak Kharka and Thorong Phedi).

-Additionally, you can upgrade the transportation option from Jomsom (to Pokhara) and Pokhara (to Kathmandu) from long-haul drives to commercial flights.
+Additionally, you can upgrade the transportation option to commercial flights.
 Unlike long-distance driving, the flight option is a more comfortable and time-saving way to conclude the trek.

 Permits for Short Annapurna Circuit Trekking

-For the Annapurna Circuit Trek, you must acquire two trekking permits: the Trekkers’ Information Management Systems (TIMS) and the Annapurna Conservation Area Project Permit (ACAP).
+For the Short Annapurna Circuit Trekking, you must acquire two trekking permits.
+They are the Trekkers’ Information Management Systems (TIMS) and the Annapurna Conservation Area Project Permit (ACAP).

 Trekkers’ Information Management Systems (TIMS)

-The TIMS Card is a trekking permit introduced by the Nepal Tourism Board and TAAN to ensure the safety of trekkers, manage their flow, and control illegal trekking operations.
+The TIMS Card is a trekking permit introduced by the Nepal Tourism Board and TAAN to ensure the safety of trekkers.
+It also introduce to manage their flow, and control illegal trekking operations.
 It also helps the local authorities know where you’re travelling and what time of the year.

 Where can you get the Trekkers’ Information Management Systems (TIMS)?

-The TIMS Card can be acquired from the offices of the Nepal Tourism Board or TAAN in Kathmandu.
+You can get TIMS Card from the offices of the Nepal Tourism Board or TAAN in Kathmandu.
 The permit costs NPR 2,000 for foreigners and NPR 1,000 for SAARC nationals.

 Annapurna Conservation Area Project Permit (ACAP)